sfermigier/tentakel/README.md

 For more information on available options please refer to the manpage tentakel(1).

-The project homepage is: http://tentakel.biskalar.de/
+The project homepage is: <https://github.com/sfermigier/tentakel>

-The Authors are:
+The current maintainer is:
+  - Stefane Fermigier <sf@fermigier.com>

+The original authors were:
   - Sebastian Stark <cran@users.sourceforge.net>
   - Marlon Berlin <imaginat@users.sourceforge.net>